Medloop secures €6M from Kamet Ventures and AXA for self-service patient app – TechCrunch

 Singhee, said: “Healthcare today has become increasingly impersonalized as ever-growing patient registers have made it challenging for doctors to treat patients in a bespoke way.
 Medloop strives to bridge this critical gap, by employing technology to empower patients and help doctors deliver proactive and holistic care.“

 Stephane Guinet, CEO of Kamet Ventures, said: “It is no secret how overstretched doctors are in terms of the time and care they can offer each patient.
-Medloop’s offering is a novel solution to this challenge and we are very excited to be part of Medloop’s growth story given how critical its offering is to the UK market and beyond.”
+Medloop’s offering is a novel solution to this challenge and we are very excited to be part of Medloop’s growth story given how critical its offering is to the U.K. market and beyond.”

-Medloop achieved compatibility with EMIS last summer, enabling its entry into the UK market.
+Medloop achieved compatibility with EMIS last summer, enabling its entry into the U.K. market.

-In Germany, its main competitors are the incumbents that were built in the early 90s such as Medatix and Medistar.
-In the UK it is up against patient management tools such as QMasters.
+In Germany, its main competitors are the incumbents that were built in the early 1990s, such as Medatix and Medistar.
+In the U.K. it is up against patient management tools such as QMasters.